 DATEDIFF Function in VBA

-In excel, finding the difference between two dates has many ways.
-You don’t need a special formula to calculate the difference between two dates.
+In Excel, finding the difference between two dates has many ways.
+You do not need a special formula to calculate the difference between two dates.

 For example, look at the below image.

-If we want to calculate the difference between these two dates, we can simply subtract the date 1 from date 2.
+If we want to calculate the difference between these two dates, we can subtract date 1 from date 2.

-It has given us the difference between two dates in a number of days.
-This is the problem with this generic formula.
-If we need the difference in months, years, quarters, etc.… it cannot give.
+It has given us the difference between two dates in several days.
+However, it is a problem with this generic formula.
+If we need the difference in months, years, quarters, etc., it cannot give.

 What is the DATEDIFF Function in Excel VBA?